Alistair MacLean

-Alistair Stuart MacLean (Alasdair MacGill-Eain; 21 April 1922 – 2 February 1987) was a Scottish novelist who wrote popular thrillers and adventure stories.
+Alistair Stuart MacLean (Alasdair MacGill-Eain; 21 April 1922 – 2 February 1987) was a Scottish novelist, who wrote popular thrillers and adventure stories.
+His books are estimated to have sold over 150 million copies, making him one of the best-selling fiction authors of all time.

+MacLean served in the Royal Navy during the Second World War, and his service aboard formed the basis for his debut novel HMS Ulysses.
 Many of his novels have been adapted to film, most notably The Guns of Navarone (1957) and Ice Station Zebra (1963).
 In the late 1960s, encouraged by film producer Elliott Kastner, MacLean began to write original screenplays, concurrently with an accompanying novel.
 The most successful was the first of these, the 1968 film Where Eagles Dare, which was also a bestselling novel.
 MacLean also published two novels under the pseudonym Ian Stuart.
-His books are estimated to have sold over 150 million copies, making him one of the best-selling fiction authors of all time.

 According to one obituary, MacLean "never lost his love for the sea, his talent for portraying good Brits against bad Germans, or his penchant for high melodrama.
 Critics deplored his cardboard characters and vapid females, but readers loved his combination of hot macho action, wartime commando sagas, and exotic settings that included Greek Islands and Alaskan oil fields."

 Early life

-Alistair Stuart Maclean was born on 21 April 1922 in Shettleston, Glasgow, the third of four sons of a Church of Scotland minister, but spent much of his childhood and youth in Daviot, 10 mi south of Inverness.
+MacLean was born on 21 April 1922 in the Shettleston area of Glasgow, the third of four sons of a Church of Scotland minister, but spent much of his childhood and youth in Daviot, 10 mi south of Inverness.
 He spoke only Scottish Gaelic before attending school.